Love Revolution (web series)

-Love Revolution is a South Korean streaming television series starring Park Ji-hoon, Lee Ruby, Kim Young-hoon, Jung Da-eun, Im Da-young, Ko Chan-bin and Ahn Do-gyu.
+Love Revolution is a South Korean web series starring Park Ji-hoon, Lee Ruby, Kim Young-hoon, Jung Da-eun, Im Da-young, Ko Chan-bin and Ahn Do-gyu.
 Based on the popular Naver webtoon of the same name, it aired on KakaoTV and Naver series every Thursday and Sunday for 30 episodes, starting from September 1 to December 27, 2020.

 It is also available exclusively with multi-languages subtitles on iQIYI in South East Asia, Taiwan, Hong Kong, and Macau, streaming at the same time in South Korea, and on Viki for other countries.

 Synopsis

 17-year-old Gong Joo-young (Park Ji-hoon), a cute and lovable high school student, falls deeply in love at first sight with the pretty but standoffish Wang Ja-rim (Lee Ruby).
 Thinking they are destined for each other, Joo-young perseveres in winning her heart, while Ja-rim is almost always annoyed with his gaudy displays of affection.